Corolla Real Estate

 1 Click Searches

-Current Corolla Real Estate Market Report
+Click here to see a current Corolla Real Estate Market Report

-This town is home to a few of the most prestigious subdivisions on the Outer Banks.
-Ocean Hill on the north end of town is a fabulous subdivision spread out over large tracts of land.
-Here it does not feel like one house is on top of another.
-The Corolla Light subdivision is located near the middle of town near the Currituck Lighthouse.
-It is famous its excellent amenities and well run association.
 Whalehead is probably the largest ocean side subdivision in Corolla.
 Lots in this area are generally half an acre so there is plenty of room for a large home and a pool.
-Pine Island on the south end of town is probably the most prestigious subdivisions on the Outer Banks It is known for its large beautiful mansions along the seashore.
+Pine Island on the south end of town is probably the most prestigious subdivisions on the Outer Banks.
+It is known for its large beautiful mansions along the seashore.
 Corolla’s wide beaches and shallow sandbars are perfect for small children.
 North of town wild horses still roam free.
 This area is called Corova Beach.
 It is completely different than every other area of the Outer Banks.
 Here’s a link to more information on Corova Beach.

 Corolla has a different feel than many other parts of the beach.
 This may be in part because the island is wider than most places to the south giving it a more substantial feel.
 Also, over the years this area has generally been spared by most of the tropical storms that have threatened the Outer Banks beaches to the south.